klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 ## Implementing Server-Side Logic

 Next, you'll create server-side services to handle game creation, retrieval, updating, and guess management.
-This mirrors how you'd use services in Spring Boot to manage business logic and interact with the database.
+This mirrors how you'd use services in **Spring Boot** to manage business logic and interact with the database.

+> **Spring Boot Comparison:** In Spring Boot, you might create service classes annotated with `@Service` to encapsulate business logic and interact with repositories for database operations.

 ### Exercise 2: Creating the Game Service